bnutwell/Tavern-Dice/README.md

 Key components:
-- Tavern Dice Simulation.ipynb is the main Jupyter notebook for running the simulation Blocks of code are useful functions, the final block is the simulation experiment control Uncomment the last line to save a CSV file with the metrics from each run
+- Tavern Dice Simulation.ipynb is the main Jupyter notebook for running the simulation
+- Blocks of code are useful functions, the final block is the simulation experiment control; Uncomment the last line to save a CSV file with the metrics from each run
 - sbconstants.py file contains key game parameters that are used for simulation; imported as 'sbc' in the Jupyter notebook
 - DOE_matrix.csv file; contains subsets of rules to run in a Design of Experiments; referenced by the Jupyter notebook